kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: 4-node split into two 2-nodes**

-And after the split, the search for the proper leaf node resumes with the parent of the node just split.
-Note: if the parent node has now also become a 4-node, it is is **not split** (since we know it is not a leaf node).
+And after the split, the search for the proper leaf node resumes with the middle key in the parent of the node just split.
+The split pushed this key up into the parent, Note: if the parent node has now also become a 4-node, it is is **not split** (since we know it is not a leaf node).
 The final tree looks like this:

 .. figure:: ../images/4-node-split-3.jpg
    :alt: Tree after 73 inserted